 Jen worked on the ESRC-funded project ‘Fear-suffused environments’ or potential to rehabilitate?, and held an Honorary position at GEES whilst a Postdoctoral Research Associate at the University of Brighton.
 This current project aligns with Jen’s wider research interests, which fit broadly at the intersection of cultural and political geography.
 Her first monograph, The Prison Boundary has now been published (Palgrave Macmillan, 2016).
 She is now Lecturer in Human Geography at the University of Liverpool.

 Tom was a Postdoctoral Researcher in Carceral Geography, working from 2015-2016 on the ESRC-funded project Breaking the Cycle in which he led on work with prisoners’ families.
 He had previously completed his ESRC-funded PhD on the spatial aspects of orphan care in the Russian Federation, theorising the spatiality of orphanages and mobilisation of children within them, in terms of carceral studies.
-Tom is now a Postdoctoral Fellow at the University of Nottingham.
+His recent work in Environment and Planning D theorises mobility in the orphanage through the lens of carcerality.
+Tom is now Lecturer in Childhood Studies at the University of Northumbria.

 Marie undertook her PhD in Criminology at the University of Cambridge, before joining the ‘Breaking the Cycle’ project as a Postdoctoral Researcher in 2013.
 In this project she built upon her PhD, through which she researched the ‘effectiveness’ of the current visiting system in English prisons, taking a theoretical and human rights perspective, particularly with regards to the maintenance of family ties between prisoners and their families.
 Following her Postdoc position at GEES, in 2016 Marie took up a Lectureship at the School of Law at Sussex University.